 Please scroll all the way down for my full story

-If any pages fail to open, please refresh that page or try again later...there seems a fault at present with the web server.
+If any pages on the left fail to open, please refresh that page or try again later.
+May be web issues.

 Pedal steel tracks are by me on my old Sho-Bud pedal steel guitar.

 My name is Micky Byrne, and I had my Heart Transplant on March 9th, 1999.

 After many years of incredibly bad health, as a child of 13 I had Rheumatic

 Fever, then during my adult life until my heart transplant, I had undergone a triple By-pass in 1983, the removal of a Brain tumor in 1993, then a quadruple By-pass in 1996, which unfortunately went very Pear shaped.
 I actually had a Myocardial infarction (heart attack) on the operating table while the by-pass was being done.